ckchang117/outfit-generator/README.md

 - Be more specific in your requests
 - Try different combinations of weather/occasion settings

-## 🎯 Perfect For

-- **Fashion enthusiasts** who want to maximize their wardrobe
-- **Busy professionals** who need quick styling decisions
-- **Sustainable fashion lovers** who want to shop more intentionally
-- **Anyone** who's ever stood in front of their closet saying "I have nothing to wear!"

 ---

-Start building your perfect wardrobe today! 👗✨
+Start building your perfect wardrobe today!